Sport England: Overview

-In May 2024 it launched its first-ever environmental sustainability strategy, Every Move.
+In May 2024, it launched its first-ever environmental sustainability strategy, Every Move.
 This included £45 million of new National Lottery funding to help the sport and physical activity sector respond to climate change.

 With lottery funding, Sport England manages the award-winning This Girl Can campaign, launched in 2015.
 It's also a partner in the child-first coaching movement Play Their Way and the campaign to support people with long-term health conditions to be active, We Are Undefeatable.

-In December 2023 it launched Buddle, a hub of guidance, resources and tools to help community sport and physical activity clubs, groups and organisations to thrive.
+In December 2023, it launched Buddle, a hub of guidance, resources and tools to help community sport and physical activity clubs, groups and organisations to thrive.
 This replaced Sport England's previous Club Matters offer.

 The body encourages sports venues to enhance their development potential by registering under its SASP (significant areas for sport) programme as either a national or regional centre for their particular sport.
 It is responsible for the three national sports centres: Bisham Abbey, Lilleshall and Plas y Brenin.

 Its Active Places website is designed to help the public find sports facilities anywhere in England.
 Searching can be through an interactive map, within a given locality or to discover more information about a known facility location.

 Sport England's Active Design guidance, first published in 2007, provides a set of design guidelines to help promote opportunities for sport and physical activity in the design and layout of new development.
 It promotes 10 principles of Active Design, with a foundational principle of 'activity for all'.
 The latest iteration was published in 2023 with support from Active Travel England and the Office for Health Improvement and Disparities.

 Leadership

-Derek Mapp resigned as Chair of Sport England on 29 November 2007 after 13 months in the post, claiming he had been forced to leave his position by James Purnell, the Secretary of State for Culture, Media and Sport, in a dispute over funding.
+Derek Mapp resigned as chair of Sport England on 29 November 2007 after 13 months in the post, claiming he had been forced to leave his position by James Purnell, the Secretary of State for Culture, Media and Sport, in a dispute over funding.
 Mapp was succeeded by Michael Farrar as interim chair from December 2007 to March 2009.
-Purnell appointed Richard Lewis (former Chief Executive of the Rugby Football League) to review Sport England's funding priorities, and he was appointed chair on 1 April 2009.
+Purnell appointed Richard Lewis (former chief executive of the Rugby Football League) to review Sport England's funding priorities, and he was appointed chair on 1 April 2009.

 On 22 April 2013, Nick Bitel was appointed as new chairman, succeeding Lewis.
 Bitel was succeeded by Chris Boardman, who began a four-year term on 22 July 2021.
+Boardman was reappointed in 2025.